David R. Meldrum, MD

 Lifestyle / Fertility / ED

 Obesity (BMI over 30) decreases a woman’s fertility, increases the chance of miscarriage, and most importantly, increases the chance of premature birth with all of its attendant risks for the offspring.
-The higher the BMI the more pronounced these problems are and I recommend weight loss before attempting conception if your BMI is over 35.
+The higher the BMI the more pronounced these problems are and ideally you should lose weight before attempting conception if your BMI is over 35.
+However, you may not have time (gradual weight loss due to increased activity and improved food choices and amounts should be followed for 3 to 6 months before IVF and drastic dieting may be counterproductive for IVF success).
 Unfortunately these effects of obesity, particularly prematurity, are even more pronounced in African American women.
 Exercise at any level has very positive effects on obese women trying to conceive.
 With a brisk walk for 30 minutes and only 300 fewer calories each day you will lose 40 pounds per year.
 If you start at the beginning of your attempts to conceive, by the time IVF would be considered you will have lost up to 50 pounds or more, which will have major benefits in reducing all of the above problems.
 Excess body weight also contributes to sexual dysfunction in both sexes, but particularly for the male partner.
 At erectile-function website you can download “Survival of the Firmest”, that has many helpful hints for losing weight and for healthy eating.

 Obesity in the male partner reduces sperm quality.
 The effects are not great, but even one fewer embryo getting fertilized could be the one that would have implanted.